310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors_p2.md

 Ehihi.
 Just today alone, I encountered so many kind people.

-4piece is an individual contest, right?
+4piece is an individual competition, right?
 So even though I’m supposed to be everyone’s opponent… When I was in trouble, ya saved me without ever abandonin’ me.

 I’m so fortunate to have this!
 I’ll never, ever forget these kind favors from all of ya, Onii-sans…!
 {% endbubble %}